calacuda/atuo-desk/spec.md

 ~~if a single argument has spaces in it than they should be encoded as `\s`. in this example: `open-here tmux\snew\s-d\s-s\sfoobar` the `open-here` command gets `tmux new -d -s foobar` as inputs. this runs the tmux command as a shell command and then exits. this slash s encoding is done to make parsing the commands easier, simpler, and more reliable.~~ (not yet implemented)

-once a command is sent to the server it will replay with an exit code (see below)
+once a command is sent to the server it will reply with an exit code (see below)

 ## universal commands:
 |command | arguments | description |